-The Importance of a Strong Auditor-Client Relationship for your Housing Authority|
+The Importance of the Auditor-Client Relationship for your Housing Authority|

-Reading Time: 2 minutes
+Reading Time: 3 minutes

 The importance of business continuity

 According to the Affordable Housing Association of CPAs (AHACPA), “Every change in auditors represents an additional opportunity for audit failure due to a lack of client-specific knowledge.”

 The public housing learning curve

 As such, housing authority audits require deeper industry knowledge and more stringent educational requirements than many for-profit sector audits.

 The strategic value of the audit

 As industry experts and an expert on your specific housing authority, your auditor is uniquely qualified to serve as a strategic advisor and sounding board for your organization beyond the audit.
 For example, your auditor can:

 In the months ahead, a strong relationship with your auditor will be more important than ever as the Trump Administration significantly decreases the HUD budget and public housing authorities across the nation scramble to meet the needs of their communities with less.

 The power of trust

 “When you like someone, it is easier to say that something is wrong and must be corrected,” according to an article in CFO magazine.

 This level of transparency between auditor and client allows the authority’s executive director to gain greater insights into organizational and operational improvements that can increase efficiencies and performance.

 A strong auditor-client relationship can help you advance your organization and its mission.
 A dedicated auditor can be the executive director’s greatest ally in managing the ever-increasing complexity of housing authority regulatory and operational requirements.